zenGator/awsHit/README.md

 # awsHit
-retrieve big-ass volumes from AWS
+retrieve big-ass volumes from AWS using Git ssh client for Windows .bat (MS-DOS)